-Shown in the MOA signing above are (from L-R) Habitat for Humanity Philippines Program Development Manager Rosauro Luntayao, Habitat for Humanity Philippines Managing Director & CEO Charlito Ayco, Wharton-Penn Alumni Association, Inc. President Jimmy Ysmael, WPAA Treasurer Paolo Borromeo, and WPAA committee member Patricia Feria.
+Shown in the MOA signing above are (from L-R) Habitat for Humanity Philippines Program Development Manager Rosauro Luntayao, Habitat for Humanity Philippines Managing Director & CEO Charlito Ayco, Penn-Wharton Club Of The Philippines President Jimmy Ysmael, WPAA Treasurer Paolo Borromeo, and WPAA committee member Patricia Feria.

-The Wharton-Penn Alumni Association of the Philippines, Inc. has partnered with Habitat for Humanity Philippines for the rehabilitation of an elementary school in Medellin, Northern Cebu, one of the areas hit hardest by Typhoon Yolanda.
+The Penn-Wharton Club Of The Philippines has partnered with Habitat for Humanity Philippines for the rehabilitation of an elementary school in Medellin, Northern Cebu, one of the areas hit hardest by Typhoon Yolanda.

 Representatives from both organizations signed a Memorandum of Agreement (MOA) last July 23, 2014 for an initial donation of P1.132M to fund the construction of a “Noah's Ark” structure for Maharuhay Elementary School.
 Habitat for Humanity's Noah's Ark shelters are resilient schoolhouses/classrooms that double as evacuation centers, with appropriate facilities to host affected families (including latrines, baths, and a communal kitchen) during a disaster.
 Construction is expected to be completed in the fourth quarter of 2014.